Context

 A powerful platform obscured by its interface

 - Information architecture.
 The platform never properly explained itself.
-Users struggled to understand what the platform was for at a high level, and once inside, what each individual tool actually did.
+Users struggled to understand what it was for and what each individual tool did.

 - Inconsistency across tools.
 Each tool had been built in isolation.
-Flows, interaction patterns, and data visualisation all varied from one tool to the next, so moving between them meant re-learning the interface every time with no shared logic carrying over.
+Flows, interaction patterns, and data visualisation all varied from tool to tool, forcing users to re-learn the interface every time they switched tool.

 - Exporting data.
-Getting data out of the platform was harder than it should have been.
 Export formats were limited, and there was no way to batch exports across multiple tools, forcing users to repeat the same task tool by tool.

 Research

-Before redesigning anything, we needed a clear picture of who used the platform, what they were trying to do with it, and the rationale behind how the existing tools had been built.
-Niq Curry led user research with the platform’s users and developed a set of personas that anchored the redesign.
-We also interviewed stakeholders from OMD, the team behind the original platform, to understand the constraints and decisions that had shaped it.
-I co-facilitated a day-long workshop in London with Mercedes-Benz’s team, who flew in from Stuttgart, walking the group through the personas, user needs, and pain points before opening up to ideation.
+Niq Curry led user research and developed personas that anchored the redesign.
+Separately, we interviewed OMD, who had originally built the platform, to understand the constraints that shaped it.
+I then co-facilitated a day-long London workshop with Mercedes-Benz’s team, who flew in from Stuttgart, walking them through personas, user needs, and pain points before opening up to ideation.

 Design sprints